About my Abuser and Second Rapist

-(CN: emotional abusive, sexual assault, metal illness)
+(CN: emotional abusive, sexual assault, mental illness)

 Writing about my experiences has proven to be a very effective way for me to process things.
 I’ve written about childhood trauma and sexual violence as well as various aspects of my transition before but there‘s a thing that I haven‘t touched at all yet.
 I haven‘t talked about most of it at all, not to anyone except my therapist, and I haven‘t even told him all of it.
 Today I‘m writing about my abusive relationship and the second time I was sexually assaulted.